 A fully equipped kitchen is at your disposal, containing an oven, a stove top, a microwave, a fridge with freezer, an electric kettle, and all kitchen utensils.

 The private bathroom has a bathtub, shower, W.C and sink, and it's only for you.

 Rent includes all bills and expenses (gas, electricity, building fees, water, internet access, change of sheets and towels, and weekly cleaning service).

-Rent also includes full use of the home's facilities:
+Rent also includes full use of the home facilities:

-Caballito is a neighborhood located in the geographic center of City of Buenos Aires.
+Caballito is a neighborhood located in the geographic center of the City of Buenos Aires.

 Caballito has several green spaces.
 The Rivadavia Park -ex Quinta Lezica-, located in the center of the neighborhood, is the most characteristic.
 The Centenario Park and Plaza Irlanda, located at its limits, are also worth mentioning.
 The Plaza Primera Junta presents the peculiarity of being a dry square.

 We want you to have the best experience possible, which is why we check each and every room and assure you that they look EXACTLY like they do in the pictures.
 If you arrive and within 24 hours notice that something does not match the pictures or descriptions that you saw and you no longer wish to stay in the room, don�t worry!
 Just let us know and we will refund your booking payment in full.
 Super easy and risk-free.

 How accurate were the